 Skip to content

-You give it a spec file, a rough idea, or an existing codebase.
-The Factory researches best practices, scaffolds the project, sets up evaluation, and runs a continuous improvement loop — measuring every change and keeping only what makes things better.
+You give it a spec file, a rough idea, or an existing codebase. re:factory researches best practices, scaffolds the project, sets up evaluation, and runs a continuous improvement loop — measuring every change and keeping only what makes things better.
 The agents that do this work learn from every experiment and get sharper over time.

 # Build — have a fleshed-out idea?
 Pass the file.